George McConnaughey

-George McConnaughey (c.
-1897 – March 16, 1966) served as chairman of the Federal Communications Commission from October 4, 1954, to June 30, 1957 as a Republican.
+George Calton McConnaughey (June 9, 1896 – March 16, 1966) served as chairman of the Federal Communications Commission (FCC) from October 4, 1954, to June 30, 1957 as a Republican.
 He died after a long illness with cancer.
+During McConnauthey's term a film of a Denver murder trial United Air Lines Flight 629 renewed interest in radio and television coverage in the courtroom.